 Real Estate Competition and Pricing Your Home

-Pricing a home is often the most crucial step of the real estate process and can ultimately determine what kind of transaction you will have.
-If you price your home properly, you will see a short time on the market and a sale price to your liking.
+Pricing a home is often the most crucial step of the real estate process and can determine what kind of transaction you will have.
+If you price your home properly, your home should go under contract quickly.
 If you price the home wrong, you could sit in limbo for months and have to accept less than what you’d like.

 A Buyer's Market and Your Pricing Strategy

-A buyer’s market also means that a home may have to be priced more aggressively and more directly positioned against competition to sell quickly.
-One way to sell a home is set the price a bit higher than market value in order to drop the price gradually until it nets a buyer.
-However, that can mean a long stay on the market and a weak position in relation to competition in the area.
+A buyer’s market also means that a home may have to be priced more aggressively and more directly positioned against the competition to sell quickly.
+One way to sell a home is to set the price a bit higher than the market value to drop the price gradually until it nets a buyer.
+However, that can mean a long stay in the market and a weak position relating to competition in the area.

 Great Home for a Great Price

 Remember, a prospective buyer is someone just like you.
-That buyer wants to get a great home for a great price and will often go through quite a few homes and showings in order to reach that goal.
-Make it easy on them and understand the competition so that you can price the home to motivate a seller into seeing that your home is not only full of the amenities they want, but it is priced more reasonably than competing homes as well.
+That buyer wants to get a great home for a great price and will often go through quite a few homes and showings to reach that goal.
+Make it easy on them and understand the competition so that you can price the home to motivate a seller into seeing that your home is not only full of the amenities they want but is priced more reasonably than competing homes as well.